sencrop/github-workflows/README.md

 # github-workflows
 Common Github Actions workflows

-## authentication
+## Authentication

 Workflows v2 and above are using Github/AWS OpenID connect to perform the AWS authentication ([refs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)).
+If your repository needs to access AWS you will need to create a dedicated CI profile in [infra-ci](https://github.com/sencrop/infra-ci).

-## available workflows
+## Standard workflows

 ### terraform-plan